 If you’re looking to put together a great Steam Deck TV setup, or fancy using Valve’s handheld as a low-spec desktop gaming PC, picking up a Jsaux dock is an affordable, effective solution.
 Sure, you could splash out on the official Steam Deck dock if you’re looking for a perfect accessory match, but we reckon this cheaper alternative still checks all the boxes.

-Check out our Jsaux Steam Deck dock review for more deets.
+Read our full Jsaux Steam Deck dock review.

 The best Steam Deck desktop accessory is the Ugreen USB switch box.

 - Easily switch between Steam Deck and PC